khushi-lad/khushi-lad.github.io/Python/encrypt-o-matic/README.md

-# 📌 Project Title
+# Encrypt-o-Matic

-## 📖 Overview
+## 📌 Overview
-Brief description of what the project does and its purpose.
+A Python application that encrypts and decrypts text files using Caesar and Vigenère ciphers, with support for frequency analysis of encrypted text.

-## ✨ Key Features
+## 🛠️ Key Features
+- Encrypts and decrypts files using Caesar and Vigenère ciphers
+- Performs frequency analysis on cipher text
+- Handles file validation and error checking
+- Displays letter frequency graphs

+## 💡 Concepts Used
-- Feature 1
+- File I/O
-- Feature 2
+- String manipulation
-- Feature 3
+- Error handling

-## 🛠️ Technologies Used
-- Language(s)
+- Classical cryptography techniques

-- Libraries / Tools
+## ▶️ How to Run
+Run the program in a Python environment and follow the menu prompts.

 ## 📂 Files
-- `filename1` — what this file does
-- `filename2` — what this file does
-- `filename3` — what this file does

-## ▶️ How to Run
-Brief instructions on how to run or test the project.

-## 📌 Notes
-Optional: assumptions, limitations, or what you learned.
+- `EncryptOMatic.py` – encryption and decryption logic
+- `main.py` – frequency analysis and menu handling